 When it comes to realism, Dirt Rally 2.0 does a good job of making sure it feels real when used with a steering wheel and pedal setup, whilst also allowing the game to be very playable on a gamepad.
 As usual you will need at least a basic racing rig in order to get the most out of this game, but if you are an absolute beginner, without a setup, it is still a lot of fun.

 There are plenty of settings to play around with in Dirt Rally 2.0, but you don’t need to mess around with too many of them in order to have a good, realistic playing experience.
-There are various game modes.
-Although the point-to-point rally courses don’t make for the most exciting multiplayer experiences, the rallycross tracks are a lot of fun with friends.
+There are various game modes, and although the point-to-point rally courses don’t make for the most exciting multiplayer experiences, the rallycross tracks are a lot of fun with friends.

 Not Just For Rally Fans